Advanced Research Projects Agency for Health (ARPA-H)

 10. How might this program be misperceived or misused (and how can we prevent that from happening)?

-To help position Emory faculty for the launch of ARPA-H, the Office of the Sr. Vice President for Research, in consultation with the Office of the Provost, created the ARPA-H Intensive program.
+To help position Emory faculty for success with ARPA-H, the Office of the Sr. Vice President for Research, in consultation with the Office of the Provost, created the ARPA-H Intensive program.
 This program is intended to help faculty prepare to engage with ARPA-H by refining their project concepts and supporting their development of ARPA-style pitches, quad charts, and other abbreviated proposal formats, using the ARPA-(H)eilmeier Questions as a foundation.

 Participants will be extremely well-prepared for the next round of ARPAH seed funding provided by the Office of the SVPR.
 The first cohorts of future ARPA-H performers accepted into this Intensives program were named in March 2023.
 Additional cohort opportunities will be announced.